allanlundhansen/chat-ontology-builder-backend/memory-bank/activeContext.md

 # Active Context - Project: KantAI Backend

-*Last Updated: (Current Date)*
+*Last Updated: 2024-08-02*

 ## Current Work Focus

 The primary focus remains on implementing the foundational **Phase 1** requirements outlined in `01-Kantian-Category-Structure-KG.md`.
 Specifically, we are building out the **API layer** using FastAPI and ensuring interactions with the Neo4j database are correct and tested.
-We just completed the basic CRUD operations for the Concepts endpoint.
+We have completed basic CRUD for Concepts and the create/list endpoints for Relationships.

 ### API Layer
 - **Concepts Endpoint (`/api/v1/concepts`)**: